-Do expect a influx of poetry in the coming weeks!
 You can find my poems here.

 A quick update – I’m back from South America.
 I’m glad to say I wrote many poems out there so now I’m just editing away.

-Do expect a influx of poetry in the coming weeks!
 You can find my poems here.

 A General Election.
 Great, and I’m on a gap year, a 19 year old first time voter stuck out in the middle of South America.
 The last part’s not so terrible, I know.